Willow

 NaturopathyThis section has been translated automatically.

 The bark of the willows can be dried and brewed as tea.
-The extracts are now known as "vegetable aspirin".
-They contain tanning agents, phenol glycosides, salicin and acylated salicin derivatives.
-Salicin in particular is metabolised in the body to salicylic acid.
-Salicylic acid has antipyretic, pain-relieving and anti-rheumatic effects (see intolerance reaction) and in appropriate concentrations, when applied locally in adapted bases, it has antiseptic and keratolytic effects (see various formulations under salicylic acid).
+The extracts are now known as "herbal aspirin".
+They contain tannins, phenol glycosides, salicin and acylated salicin derivatives.
+Salicin in particular is metabolized in the body to salicylic acid.
+Salicylic acid has antipyretic, analgesic and antirheumatic effects (see also intolerance reaction) and, in appropriate concentrations, has antiseptic and keratolytic effects when applied locally in adapted bases (see various formulations under salicylic acid).

 LiteratureThis section has been translated automatically.